Pithla is a traditional Maharashtrian dish made using chickpea flour or besan. Here is how to make it.

 - Add garlic green chilli paste and curry leaves and fry for a minute.

-- Now add fresh coriander and onions and cook for 2-3 minutes.
+- Now add fresh coriander and onions and cook for 2-3 minutes on medium heat.

-- Add the besan mixture slowly and keep mixing while adding.
+- Simmer the heat to low and add the besan mixture slowly and keep mixing while adding.

 - Add the remaining water and salt and mix well and make sure there are no lumps.